f=\sum a_n\cos nx+\sum b_n\sin nx.

 \] Most of them are extremely straightforward and what you need is sufficient manpower, patience and time.
 If I were the one who teach Fourier series, I would propose the following identities as examples:

 Problem.
-By using the Fourier series expansion of $f(x)=\cos \alpha x$, $x\in (-\pi,\pi)$, prove that \[
+By using the Fourier series expansion of $f(x)=\cos \alpha x$, $x\in (-\pi,\pi)$, prove that \[The surprise should be: there is apparently no evidence that Fourier series is involved!

 \cot x=\frac{1}{x}+\sum_{n=1}^\infty \brac{\frac{1}{x-n\pi}+\frac{1}{x+n\pi}}=\frac{1}{x}+\sum_{n=1}^\infty \frac{2x}{x^2-n^2\pi^2}